sheldonhull/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 {{< tabs >}}

 {{% tab "Windows" %}}

+*This is the recommended deployment option for Windows operating systems when you are not redeploying the application.
+Otherwise, Datadog recommends using the NuGet deployment option.*

 1. Download the [.NET Tracer MSI installer][1].
 Select the MSI installer for the architecture that matches the operating system (x64 or x86).